 - When and why to consider moving into a senior living community

-- Deciding whether assisted living or in-home care is the best option for your elders
+- Deciding whether in-home care or an assisted living near you is the best option for your elders

 - Deciding what type of senior housing is right for them